abdulrahmank/abdulrahmank.github.io/_posts/2020-03-26-ruby-objects-are-everything.markdown

    # => [:method2]
    ```

-From the above example, few learning:
+From the above example, few learnings:
 1. It's clear that an object can override a class method implementation

 2. ```ruby